JayLau123/JayLau123/README.md

 🍻 Cheers!
 Nice to meet you.
 I’m always open to academic collaboration especially on physice-based machine learning, DFT, and qunatum chemistry for materials research and quantum computing.

-:microscope: My research interests span physics, chemistry, materials science, computational science  and engineering, etc. Especially computer-aided molecular and materials design, synthesis, and optimization, with more emphasis on machine learning and data driven methods.
+:microscope: My research interests span physics, chemistry, materials science, computational science  and engineering, etc. Especially computer-aided molecular and materials design, synthesis, and optimization, with more emphasis on machine learning and data driven methods, and other exciting ways of exploiting scientific computation to understand the world.

 📧 Please feel free to drop me an email: jayfree2023@outlook.com